starkbank/sdk-dotnet/README.md

 );

 // To dynamically use your organization credentials in a specific workspaceID,
-// you can use the Organization.WithWorkspace() method:
+// you can use the Organization.Replace() method:
-StarkBank.Balance.Get(user: organization.WithWorkspace("4848484848484848"));
+StarkBank.Balance.Get(user: Organization.Replace(organization, "4848484848484848"));
 ```

 NOTE 1: Never hard-code your private key.
 Get it from an environment variable or an encrypted database.